YiquanXiao/Stock-Forecasting/README.md

 # Stock-Forecasting
- USING GARCH MODEL TO PREDICT THE STOCK PRICE OF COMPANY IBM
+ Using GARCH Model to predict the stock price of the company IBM